mikegedelman/atom-force/README.md

 Simply save any file whose extension matches `(cls|trigger|page|resource)` and atom-force will automatically save to your Salesforce environment.
 Any errors will be linted using linter.
 (Future: allow auto-save to be turned off, allowing the user to keybind to the save command).

-## Known Issues

-This project is in active development, and is by no means stable.
-Please log issues as you feel necessary with bugs or ideas.

-* Save blows up multiple tabs open.
-One tab at a time for now.
-* Activating on a new project assumes you're in a sandbox environment and doesn't give you the option to specify otherwise - this is the next item on the roadmap.

 ## Roadmap
 In order of priority:
 * ~~Allow developer (production) orgs.~~